studioalemni/studioalemni.github.io/collections/_posts/2024-01-08-2023-year-end-summary.md

 # December Developer's Log

-December was very productive, likely due to the holidays and the significant amount of time off that came with them (a bit of a backwards concept, I admit).
+December went well, likely due to the holidays and the significant amount of time off that came with them (a bit of a backwards concept, I admit).
 Here are some of the quantifiable accomplishments for the month:

 ### Finished all of the map layout changes for the new demo
 After readjusting the story, some of the core elements of the demo from 2022 will still be in place in the new demo.
 The order of events has changed a bit though, and as such, so did some of the maps.
 I actually worked out this initial layout on a piece of scrap paper ahead of reconnecting all of the maps: